WRITING

 In the early 20th century, Anti-aesthetics and Dadaism challenged this status quo, at a time when people were disillusioned from war-torn life, and tired of the inequalities of the social classes.
 The proponents of this movement felt the art world needed to ‘get real’ about things, and show things as they truly are – which is sometimes difficult and ugly – rather than presenting a fictional image of life as romantic, beautiful, and unreal.
 They saw that traditional approaches to art, which held beauty as a priority, being for a higher purpose, as being irrelevant to a modern world and something that must be destroyed.
 This feeling perpetuated in many guises over the years to the present day, through the Surrealist, Abstractionist, Modernist and Post-Modernist movements, via the Conceptual and Pop Art periods, and continues in various contemporary art spheres today.

 It remains an impassioned response to a failed society.
 Every stage of art history has seen the current mode disrupted, dismantled and superceded.
-There will always be the critical voice that aims to destroy what is, and create the new, regardless of it’s qualities.
+There will always be a critical voice aiming to destroy what is, and create the new, regardless of its qualities.
 Some periods are more brutal than others, and in 2017, this feels like a particularly harsh and devastating phase, not just in art, but in global society.

 Of beauty’s place in art, American art critic and philosopher Arthur C. Danto clarified that,